 To keep it relevant and engaging we'll be using action methods.
-We'll supplement them with models and processes we've found useful.
+We'll supplement them with models and processes and concepts that we've found useful.

 We're also keen to learn from your experience.
 Our intention is that we (Chris and Bob) will guide the early hours of the workshop.
 With your help we then plan to build a supportive community where we share responsibility and learn together.

 What do you say?
 If you're interested, give us a call: Chris, 0418 726 487; Bob 07 3378 5365.
 Or read on for details ...

 It's for anyone, really.
 In any relationship, in any team or group, it's possible to make difference and disagreement a benefit rather than a liability.
 Knowing how to do so is a valuable talent.
 So is an understanding of relationships as the building blocks for productive and satisfying cultures.

 We suspect some interest will come from people who work in teams, and people who work as consultants, facilitators or managers with such teams.
 People in many different roles may welcome the chance to add to their repertoire.
 People with leadership responsibilities will also find it relevant and useful.
 As you might expect, we welcome diversity.